 How Do I Achieve a Safe Minimum Cooking Temperature?

-- Poultry (chicken, turkey, duck): 165°F (73.89°C)
+- Poultry (chicken, duck, turkey): 165°F (or 73.89°Celsius)

 Cooking Temperature Requirements